| top |

 the body.

-a steel or bottleneck, only as a normal guitar.
-But I have put
+not played with a steel or bottleneck, but as a normal guitar.

 A similar looking guitar, but with 5 double